FAQ: define attestation because, really, what does attestation mean?!

-What is attestation in relation to the verification of documents?
+Can you define attestation in relation to the verification of documents?

-What is a notarial certificate?
+What is notarial attestation?

+What does attestation mean in the context of notarial attestation?
+Notarial attestation refers to the issuance of a notarial certificate.
 Notarial certification is legal recognition of attestation.
 A notarial certificate is also a way of grouping multiple documents that need witnessing under a single notarial certificate, making further legal verification by bodies such as the Department of Foreign Affairs and Trade (DFAT) less expensive as only the single notarial certificate needs to be legalised, rather than the multiple documents the certificate covers.
 Read on to see an example image of a notarial certificate.

 Why do people need document attestation?

-The are many circumstances in which people require document attestation.
+We get this question almost as much as ‘What does attestation mean?’.
+Most people only need to define attestation when they’ve come across a reason to need to use it!
+There are many circumstances in which people require document attestation.
 These include verification that requested documents have been signed/stamped as proof that they are legally witnessed to be true.
 People are most frequently required to provide attestations when starting a new job or course of study in a country outside Australia, in which case documents including student degree certificates, a birth certificate, police checks among others may be requested.
 A lot of our clients also request attestation for documents in support of visa applications.

 Examples of common attestation requirements